itsAsmaa/itsAsmaa/README.md

 ### Hi there, I'm Asmaa! 👋
-💻 Passionate about Web & Software Development | AI Enthusiast
+💻 Passionate about Hardware & Software Development | AI Enthusiast
 🚀 Always exploring new technologies and building exciting projects

 ---